poozlehq/poozle/docs/docs/quickstart.md

 3. Finally you can use the above query in your application to fetch the information from the Extension

+## Step 4: Use the query back in your code

+1. Get the gateway URL.
+Every workspace will be given a unique name which you will see below the name.
+For example if it is `spicy-salmon`.
+Then your gateway URL will be `https://gateway.poozle.dev/spicy-salmon/graphql`

+2. Get the access token.
+You can go to settings and then in the API Keys tab you can generate a new token.
+After which you can use that as a header `Authorization: Bearer {token}`

+3. Pass the query in the body.

 Go ahead & try it! 🙌

 ## Need help?